Important PPP update for 2021

 Can PPP loans for independent contractors be forgiven?

-In order to have your loan forgiven, the funds must only be used to cover payroll costs, mortgages, rent, and other utilities over the course of the 8 weeks after receiving the loan (and you must apply with your lender for loan forgiveness—read the link below for more info).
+In order to have your loan forgiven, the funds must only be used to cover payroll costs, mortgages, rent, and other utilities over the course of the 8-24 week period after receiving the loan (and you must apply with your lender for loan forgiveness—read the link below for more info).

 Click to read our complete article about requirements for PPP loan forgiveness